Airline tickets to & from the Maldives are becoming more costly, regardless of whether you’re paying cash or redeeming miles.

 - An additional $25 airport development fee when departing internationally from Velana International Airport (MLE)

-As of January 1, 2022, a new tiered departure tax will replace the current airport service charge.
-As of 2022, passengers can expect to pay:
+For travel as of January 1, 2022, a new tiered departure tax will replace the two current charges.
+As of 2022, passengers can expect to pay the following total amounts in airport fees:

-- $30 for non-residents traveling internationally in economy (residents pay a discounted rate of $12)
+- $60 for non-residents traveling internationally in economy class

 Is this departure tax greedy, or fair enough?